Loading lesson…

 The big idea: AI writes the first draft of the comment; the teacher writes the final one.
 The score and the observations remain completely human.

-What is the core idea behind "Grading Feedback Automation: Actionable Comments at Scale"?
+What is the main idea of "Grading Feedback Automation: Actionable Comments at Scale"?

-Which best describes the scope of "Grading Feedback Automation: Actionable Comments at Scale"?
+Which action would help you apply "Grading Feedback Automation: Actionable Comments at Scale" responsibly?